marouen-kachroudi/muffeez/src/assets/blog/posts/az-frontdoor.md

 ### ⚡ Speed on a Global Scale
 With Microsoft’s vast global network + **anycast routing**, Azure Front Door connects users to the **closest edge location**.
-✅ Tokyo, New York, Paris — users all feel like your app is hosted right next door.
+✅ Tokyo, New York, Paris...users all feel like your app is hosted right next door.

 ---

 ### 🛡️ Security at the Edge
-Cyber threats don’t wait — and neither does Azure Front Door.
+Cyber threats don’t wait, and neither does Azure Front Door.
 - Built-in **Web Application Firewall (WAF)**
 - Protection from **DDoS, SQL injection, XSS**
 - Security baked in **before traffic hits your backend**